 The next five waterfalls are located next to each other in the magical setting of the Valley of the Waters.
 Empress Falls is the biggest of the five waterfalls.
 It is particularly popular with canyoning tours – these tours conclude with abseiling down Empress Falls.

-Because Empress Falls are so popular, it is best to visit them in the first half of the day, the earlier the better.
+Because Empress Falls is so popular, it is best to visit them in the first half of the day, the earlier the better.
 Luckily it is the first waterfall you reach on the Valley of the Waters trail from Conservation Hut at Wentworth Falls.

 If Empress Falls happen to be busy with a group of abseilers when you arrive, you can while the time exploring all the other tiny little falls that flow down the rocks around the falls.